rochellev/ToDoApp/README.md

     * **fix**: add code to remove local storage item using the id for the key, had to strigify the id
 * the tab label still using default -- change
 * after page refresh, the item order is not saved
+  * **fix**: refactor data storage, "todoList" is the key for an array of todo item objects. this array is updated in the effect function of todos

 ## About Me, Rochelle Crain
 [LinkedIn](https://www.linkedin.com/in/rochelle-roberts)